devsecfranklin/1337-Noms-The-Hacker-Cookbook/dinner/0xrnair_monster_chicken_burrito.md

 ## Instructions

 1. Season with Pepper heavily and then microwave the chicken breast for 8-11 minutes (Depending on the power of your microwave), most large microwaves cook it around 8.45 minutes; also let it rest for 4 minutes in the microwave.
-Use an spoon and blast the chicken to thin shreds.
+Use a spoon and blast the chicken to thin shreds.

 2. Get the tortilla heated and then plaster half the avocado as the base, Add in the chicken shreds, 4 tablespoon of beans, 3 tablespoon sriracha sauce, flakes, remaining avocado and wrap it (the hard part).